 Releases

-Under the Heat Dome
+Under The Heat Dome

 It's late June, 2021.
 My partner - 8 months pregnant - and I are swimming in strangely tepid ocean waters along the coast of British Columbia.
 There is no relief from the overbearing heat of the 2021 Western North American Heat Dome.